RIM rebrands as BlackBerry; launches nifty new devices

 "Carriers in all other parts of the world get their devices through the testing process significantly faster than the U.S. carriers do," said John Jackson, an analyst at IDC, adding that the U.S. process can often take "weeks" longer.

-Nevertheless investors were extremely disappointed with the delay and RIM shares on the Nasdaq ended the day 12 percent lower at $13.78 (8.7 pounds).
-Its Toronto-listed shares fell by almost the same margin to close at C$13.86 (8.75 pounds).
+Nevertheless investors were extremely disappointed with the delay and RIM shares on the Nasdaq ended the day 12 percent lower at $13.78.
+Its Toronto-listed shares fell by almost the same margin to close at C$13.86.

 RIM launched its first BlackBerry back in 1999 as a way for busy executives to stay in touch with their clients and their offices, and the company quickly cornered the market for secure corporate and government emails.